GWR 4900 Class 5972 Olton Hall

+History

 Service

-Built in April 1937 at Swindon Works for the Great Western Railway (GWR), 5972 was first allocated to Carmarthen, South Wales where it remained until 1951.
+Built in April 1937 at Swindon Works for the Great Western Railway (GWR), No. 5972 was first allocated to Carmarthen, South Wales where it remained until 1951.
 After being fitted with a three row superheater at Swindon Works, it was allocated to Plymouth Laira.
 Its last shed allocation was to Cardiff East Dock, before it was withdrawn in December 1963, and sold to Woodham Brothers, Barry for scrap in May 1964.

-Allocations and history

-The locations of 5972 on particular dates.

 Preservation

-Woodham Brothers sold the locomotive to David Smith and moved to Horbury railway works in Wakefield in May 1981.
-In 1994 it moved to Carnforth MPD for restoration, being steamed for the first time in 1998.
+Woodham Brothers sold the locomotive to David Smith and it moved to Horbury railway works in Wakefield in May 1981.
+In 1994, it moved to Carnforth MPD for restoration, being steamed for the first time in 1998.

 Harry Potter film series

 In the Harry Potter films, the locomotive is depicted pulling the Hogwarts Express, a fictional train, made up of four (later five) British Rail Mark 1 carriages.
 Scenes were filmed at King's Cross railway station, the Glenfinnan Viaduct and the North Yorkshire Moors Railway — along with internal scenes on board the train.